Definitions and exceptions

 scope Foo:

-date round decreasing # rounding down
+date round up # rounding to the next date

 # or

-date round increasing # rounding up
+date round down # rounding to the earlier date